-Want the perfect workout program?
+Want your perfect workout program?

 Take QuizFact checked by Tyler DiGiovanni, BSBM

-For some, diastasis recti heals on its own, but around 60% are still dealing with it around six weeks postpartum, and 39% are still affected six months postpartum.
-This abdominal separation can wreak havoc on the pelvic muscles and lead to some other serious health issues - the last thing a new mom (or anyone, for that matter) wants to deal with!
-Fortunately, there are ways to close your diastasis recti.
-And while we can’t watch your little one while you take a quick power nap, we can help you with this.
+For some, diastasis recti heals on its own, but around 60% of women are still dealing with it around six weeks postpartum, and 39% are still affected six months postpartum.
+This abdominal muscle separation can wreak havoc on the pelvic muscles and lead to some other serious health issues - the last thing a new mom (or anyone, for that matter) wants to deal with!

 As the uterus expands during pregnancy to continue making room for your growing baby, the ab muscles and surrounding connective tissues also have to stretch.
-As these muscles and tissue stretch and there is additional stress and strain placed on them, it can lead to the rectus abdominis muscle flaps separating, causing diastasis recti2.
+As these muscles and tissue stretch and there is additional stress and strain placed on them, it can lead to the rectus abdominis muscle flaps separating, causing diastasis recti1.
 This separation can occur during pregnancy or postpartum.

-A study of exercises for diastasis recti found that the most successful ones focused on core muscle hypertrophy2.
+A study of exercises for diastasis recti found that the most successful ones focused on core muscle hypertrophy1.
 Overloading the transverse abdominis muscles increases motor unit recruitment, resulting in stronger core muscles, and improves endurance and power.
 As your core is responsible for helping stabilize your body in almost all movements, strength, endurance, and power are what your abdominal area needs.
-A strategy for fatiguing your transverse abdominis muscles - while doing so gently as your body is still healing - is through safe movement, prolonged contractions, and focused breathing.
-As your transverse abdominis strengthens, it starts to shorten your rectus abdomens muscles, closing the separation of the recti muscles.

 Step one in your healing process involves deep breathing exercises.
 This move's purpose is to help you focus on the transverse abdominal and pelvic floor muscles as you take long, deep breaths.
 By tightening your core, you are also encouraging a posterior tilt at the end of the exercise, which is essential for promoting core contraction and trunk strength.